Official: Glencore

 Corporate Strategy and Corridor Impact

-Under Gary Nagle's leadership, Glencore has maintained its position as the corridor's largest private-sector presence through Kamoto (KCC) and Mutanda mining operations and Geneva-based commodity trading.
+Under Gary Nagle's leadership, Glencore has maintained a major private-sector presence through Kamoto (KCC) and Mutanda mining operations and Geneva-based commodity trading.
 Nagle inherited a company navigating the aftermath of bribery settlements and corruption prosecutions that included DRC-related charges.
 His strategic choices regarding ESG investment, community engagement, and transparency at corridor operations signal whether Glencore's post-settlement trajectory involves genuine reform or minimum-viable compliance.

 The decision to restart Mutanda operations after the 2019 closure — and the terms under which restart occurred — affected thousands of workers and community members.
 Nagle's management of the Gécamines joint venture relationships, the company's response to community grievances, and Glencore's approach to artisanal mining interactions all fall under his strategic direction.
 Our monitoring of Glencore's corridor performance provides the evidence base for assessing whether leadership commitment to responsible mining translates into community-level outcomes.